 Agoraphobia usually emerges in young adulthood, with 17-years-old as the average age of onset.
 Approximately 1.3 percent of US adults will experience agoraphobia in their lifetime.
 There are similar rates of agoraphobia in women and men, and yearly prevalence for women sits at .9 percent and .8 percent for men.

 Like all anxiety disorders, the symptoms associated with agoraphobia are intense and often debilitating.
 Feeling anxious or having a panic attack are key symptoms of agoraphobia, which may present in varying ways depending on the person.
 This could include dizziness, chest pain, hot flashes, among other symptoms.
 Here are some of the most prevalent symptoms of agoraphobia:

 - Intense fear in situations involving public transport, crowds, open spaces, enclosed spaces, or leaving home.

-- Anxiety or panic attacks, symptoms of which can include:
+- Moderate to extreme anxiety or panic attacks, symptoms of which can include:

 - Sense of danger that is disproportionate to the situation

 - Avoidance of situations that may trigger fear and distress

 Someone dealing with these symptoms for six months or more may be diagnosed with agoraphobia by a doctor or psychologist if it’s causing them significant distress and inhibiting daily functioning.
 This can often look like avoiding any and all triggering places, which limits the ability to live normally.
 Panic disorder is another diagnosis that will be considered if panic attacks are prevalent as well.
 Always consult a medical or licensed mental health professional for an official diagnosis.